ros-navigation/docs.nav2.org/docs/getting_started/quickstart/index.md

   ![](/images/rviz/navstack-ready.png){ width="700" title="Nav2 is ready.
 Transforms and Costmap show in RViz." }
 </figure>

-Next, click the “Navigaton2 Goal” button and choose a destination.
+Next, click the "Navigaton2 Goal" button and choose a destination.
 This will call the BT navigator to go to that goal through an action server.
 You can pause (cancel) or reset the action through the Nav2 rviz plugin shown.